zipvilization/Zipvilization/smart-contract/fair-access/index.md

 # Fair Access and the Pool

+The Pool is the gateway between Dormant Land and active participation.

-The Pool contains part of the finite Solum substrate before active colonization.
+Before initial colonization, it contains a major part of the finite Solum substrate.

 Inside Zipvilization:

 > **Dormant Land.**

-As Solum leaves the Pool, dormant territory can enter active participation.

-That process can determine the initial distribution of the world.

-Fair Access is therefore especially relevant at this boundary.
+The initial Pool architecture is deliberately designed around a very low economic barrier to early participation.

+This is not an accident.

+Genesis is not designed primarily as a fundraising event.

+It is designed to make broad initial colonization possible.

+Conceptually:

+**Dormant Land**

+↓

+**low initial access barrier**

+↓

+**many possible early entries**

+↓

+**independent Colonists**

+↓

+**distributed initial participation**

+But accessibility creates its own risk.

+If individual accumulation were unrestricted, a beginning designed to be accessible to thousands could instead become an opportunity for a few participants to absorb a disproportionate amount of the finite world.

+That is why the Pool and Fair Access must be understood together.

 **Pool**

-defines available dormant substrate.
+opens access to the dormant substrate.

 ↓

 **Fair Access**

-constrains how that substrate can be acquired where the rules apply.
+constrains individual acquisition where the canonical rules apply.

 ↓